 We are as far from using robots to replace data scientists as we are from using robots to answer our email.
 As AutoML technologies proliferate and mature, my best guess is that they will be used increasingly as a starting point for the work of the data scientist, and not so much as an alternative.
 They will become suggested models, not automated models.

-Read this recent blog post to learn more about how AutoML will help data scientists work smarter, faster.
+Watch this video and read this recent blog post to learn more about how AutoML will help data scientists work smarter, faster.